CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

  By using local packet filters, client communication can be restricted to a few IT systems (see SYS.2.1.M28 Local Packet Filter Setup).
 For example, the filter rules could be set so that only servers can communicate.
  Based on the IP address of the server and the port number of the permitted service, an undesirable communication setup can be made more difficult.
 By using local packet filters, both the use of local and public client-to-client networks can be prevented.
-* Central filtering on the security gateway (firewall) In general, the security gateway should allow only the necessary communication to or from the local network, all other connections should be rejected (see NET.3.2 Firewall).
+* Central filtering on the security gateway (firewall) In general, the security gateway should allow only the necessary communication to or from the local network, all other connections should be rejected (see NET.3.2 firewall).
 If the security gateway prevents the communication of the clients from the LAN with IT systems on the Internet, the use of public client-to-client networks can be prevented.
 * Directive
  In addition to technical recommendations, employees of the institution should also be prohibited from using client-to-client services.
 This statement can be formulated in the security policy for users.
 If client-to-client services are to be used in the institution, this must be decided by the executive level of the institution.
 The information security officer must be involved and the decision including the residual risks must be documented.